daspec/daspec-js/README.md

 "It's in da spec!"

+Core library for running executable specifications using DaSpec with JavaScript.

 # What is DaSpec?

 DaSpec is an automation framework for [Executable Specifications](http://daspec.com/guides/executable_specifications.html) in Markdown.
 It can help you: